Skip to main content

 }

 That is enough to get a working feedback launcher.
-By default the widget talks to the hosted API at https://api.bugport.dev/v1; you only set apiBaseUrl when pointing at a local or self-hosted backend.
+By default the widget talks to the hosted API at https://api.bugport.ai/v1; you only set apiBaseUrl when pointing at a local or self-hosted backend.

 Props